ianperez/magma/CONTRIBUTING.md

 # Getting Started

-- Review the project documentation (README.md) to understand the purpose and functionalities of ModSentinel.
+- Review the project documentation (README.md) to understand the purpose and functionalities of MAGMA.
 - If contributing code, make sure you have the necessary development environment set up (Python, Git, etc.).

-We appreciate your contribution to ModSentinel!
+We appreciate your contribution to MAGMA!